TheMaster1127/HTH/DOCUMENTATION.md

     StoreLocally("s", "var1", data)
 }

-; Display a message based on the stored data
+; Calculate and display the percentage of local storage used localUsagePercentage := StoreLocally("u")
-MsgBox, This is your %data% visit!
+MsgBox, Percentage of local storage used: %localUsagePercentage%
 ```

 #### Notes:

 - The `StoreLocally` function allows for common operations on the browser's local storage.
-- Use `action` to specify the desired operation (`e` for checking emptiness, `r` for retrieving, `s` for storing, `d` for deleting by key, and `dALL` for clearing the entire local storage).
+- Use `action` to specify the desired operation (`e` for checking emptiness, `r` for retrieving, `s` for storing, `d` for deleting by key, `dALL` for clearing the entire local storage, and `u` for calculating the percentage of storage used).
 - Retrieve stored data using `StoreLocally("r", key)` and store data using `StoreLocally("s", key, value)`.
 - Ensure proper initialization and error handling based on the expected state of local storage keys during script execution.